flutter/website/src/desktop.md

 [Build and release a Linux desktop app]: /docs/deployment/linux

-## Add desktop support to an existing app
+## Add desktop support to an existing Flutter app

-To add desktop support to an existing project, run the following command in a terminal from the root project directory:
+To add desktop support to an existing Flutter project, run the following command in a terminal from the root project directory: